sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-phase0_prep_work.md

 **Action Items:**

 - In this phase, strip and tin all of your parts, so that in latter phases they can be joined together.

-**NOTE:**

-- Only tin red and black wires on the IN side of BEC.
+- Note: Only tin red and black wires on the IN side of BEC.

-- Do **not** substitute the red and brown wire pair in flight controller box with any other wire pair in the box.
+- Note: Do **not** substitute the red and brown wire pair in flight controller box with any other wire pair in the box.

     | Part Name                           | Amount                    |  After Tinning Picture    |
     |:-----------------------------------:|:-------------------------:|:-------------------------:|